lab-mids/multimodal_active_learning_ccss/README.md

 it is a folder has all the initial selection indices files for all the materials libraries.
 ###  `Results`
 #### Compare_result/
+contains the heatmap visualizations for all acquisition functions, along with summary comparison plot.
+These results illustrate the effectiveness of each strategy in reducing the number of required measurements and improving prediction accuracy across the wafer surface.
+This folder contains subfolders for each material library dataset used in the uncertainty-based active learning experiments.

+Each subfolder includes:

+CSV files (*_final_predictions.csv): Final model predictions compared to the ground truth resistance values after completing the active learning loop.

+PNG files (*_indexed_predictions_plot.png): Indexed prediction plots visualizing model performance across the wafer surface.

+Excel summaries (mae_priors_results.xlsx, mae_priors_stopping_indices.xlsx): Record the Mean Absolute Error (MAE) progression over iterations and the stopping point for each strategy.

+Pickle file (mae_priors_all_results.pkl): Serialized object containing the complete experiment results, including MAE history, stopping iteration indices, and gradient stability information.

+These results reflect the performance of different initialization strategies under the uncertainty sampling acquisition function.
+#### Sawei/
 ## Core Scripts (under scripts/)

 ### gaussian_process_basic.py